Supervisor Scott Wiener

 A leader in San Francisco’s LGBT community, Scott co-chaired the Alice B. Toklas LGBT Democratic Club, co-chaired BALIF (the Bay Area’s LGBT bar association), and served on the national board of the Human Rights Campaign for a decade.
 Scott also co-chaired the LGBT Community Center and played a key role in building the Center.

 Born in Philadelphia, Scott grew up in southern New Jersey, the son of small business owners, and attended public schools.
 He attended college at Duke University, studied in Chile on a Fulbright Scholarship, and received his law degree from Harvard Law School.
 After law school, Scott clerked on the Supreme Court of New Jersey.

 For his work in the community, Scott has received awards from the Lawyers Committee for Civil Rights, the Bar Association of San Francisco, the Alice B. Toklas LGBT Democratic Club, and the Human Rights Campaign.

-Scott believes that to improve San Francisco, we must start with the City’s foundations: maintaining and rebuilding our infrastructure, reforming and revitalizing our transportation systems, ensuring neighborhood safety, supporting our system of public education, and creating an atmosphere of job creation so that we build our tax base.
+Scott believes that to improve San Francisco, we must start with the City’s foundations: maintaining and rebuilding our infrastructure, reforming and revitalizing our transportation systems, ensuring neighborhood safety, supporting our system of public education, creating an atmosphere of job creation so that we build our tax base and increasing housing affordability by meaningfully reforming San Francisco's approach to housing policy.
 Cementing this solid base for the city will allow it to flourish as the beacon of innovation, hope, and tolerance that draws people from all over the world to live, work, and visit here.

 Note: Click on the photo of Supervisor Wiener to open high resolution copy.
 After opening, right click on the photo to save image.